5l1v3r1/Snapchat_Dynamic_Scheduling/README.md

 ![image](https://github.com/a-memme/Snapchat_Dynamic_Scheduling/assets/79600550/efe6eae7-233b-41fc-87b9-c397a64a45db)

-#### Current Section
+##### Current Section
 *i.e Current Hour, Current Perforance, Current Benchmark and % v Bench*
 - represents how many hours the episode has been running for, its current performance (at that hour) and channel benchmark at that hour

-#### Forecast Section
+##### Forecast Section
 *i.e Fcst Period, Forecast, Fcst Bench, and Fcst % against bench
 - represents the cumulative predicted performance of the episode at the forecasted hour (nearest 24-hour window), and how that relates to the channel benchmark at the respective forecasted hour.

-#### Trend Sentiment
+##### Trend Sentiment
 - the results of the changepoint detection model.
-- 🔥 represents an increase in trend (in a recent time-frame) while a 🥶 represents a decrease in trend (in a recent timeframe).
+- 🔥 represents an increase in trend (in a recent time-frame - say past 48hrs for example) while a 🥶 represents a decrease in trend (in a recent timeframe).
 The number of emojis depcits the intensity of said trend.
 See "Dynamic Forecasting" section for more details.

 ### Dynamic Forecasting